 Planning Phase (Completed)

-City Staff is working with W.K.
+City Staff worked with W.K.
 Dickson to identify, evaluate, and recommend improvements to stabilize the creek throughout the City View neighborhood.
-Storm Water Services is negotiating the scope, fees and schedule with W.K.
-Dickson to finish the planning phase for this project.

 Design Phase (Completed)